 Azimap

-Web Summit key trends and reveiw of our exhibiting experience
+Web Summit key trends and review of our exhibiting experience

-We recently had an opportunity to exhibit at Europe’s largest technology market place, Web Summit.
-The conference which attracted more than 53,000 delegates from 167 countries offered more than 1,000 companies with an opportunity to exhibit and pitch their business to potential new customers.
+We recently had an opportunity to exhibit at Europe's largest technology marketplace, Web Summit.
+The conference, which attracted over 53,000 delegates from 167 countries, provided more than 1,000 companies with an opportunity to exhibit and pitch their businesses to potential new customers.

-The 3-day conference which was hosted for the first time in Lisbon’s MEO Arena, provided delegates with an opportunity to hear from the most influential people within the digital sector.
+The 3-day conference, hosted for the first time in Lisbon's MEO Arena, provided delegates with an opportunity to hear from the most influential figures within the digital sector.

-Web Summit which is also renowned for its networking opportunities, organised numerous events ranging from cultural tours to the infamous night summit, whilst scattered throughout the conference venue encouraged communal dining.
+Web Summit is renowned for its networking opportunities and has organised numerous events during the three days, ranging from cultural tours to the infamous Night Summit.
+These events are scattered throughout the conference venue and encourage communal dining.

-However, the azimap team were on their best behaviour as we were exhibiting at booth A 235 during day two.
+However, the Azimap team was on their best behaviour as we were exhibiting at booth A235 during day two.

-Our booth which was managed by David McQuillan (Managing Director) and Sean Cleary (Software Development Manager), was a hive of activity attracting the attention of delegates from multiple sectors including real-estate, financial, retail, public sector, automotive and gaming.
+Our booth, managed by David McQuillan (Managing Director) and Sean Cleary (Software Development Manager), was a hive of activity, attracting the attention of delegates from multiple sectors, including real estate, finance, retail, public sector, automotive, and gaming.

-Throughout day two, we demonstrated Azimap to delegates from the United States, France, London, Italy and Ireland.
-Proving that the Web Summit is the worlds most influential tech event and that the interest in our web GIS truly is of a global scale.
+Throughout day two, we demonstrated Azimap to delegates from the United States, France, the United Kingdom, Italy and Ireland.
+Proving that the Web Summit is the world's most influential tech event and that the interest in our web GIS truly is of a global scale.

-When not at our booth, we had an opportunity to hear from the most influential people within the digital sector.
-The talks which took place across 9 stage’s focused on key topics such as future societies, SaaS, Content Marketing, Autotech and health, offered delegates with the opportunity to discover the key trends impacting their sectors yet plan their time to attend the talks which was most relevant to their business.
+When not at our booth, we had the opportunity to hear from some of the most influential people within the digital sector.
+The talks took place across nine stages, focusing on key topics such as future societies, SaaS, Content Marketing, autotech, and health, offering delegates the opportunity to discover the key trends impacting their sectors.

-Our Web Summit experience in Lisbon, was a memorable one.
-There is no other conference in the world which offers delegates with the opportunity to introduce and pitch to a global audience, experience a new culture and network with the world’s most influential professionals.
+Our experience at the Web Summit in Lisbon was truly memorable.
+There is no other conference in the world which offers delegates the opportunity to introduce and pitch to a global audience, experience a new culture and network with the world's most influential professionals.

-Due to the success and opportunities which Web Summit 2016 has provided us, we look forward to returning to Lisbon in 2017 to what will be an even bigger Web Summit.
+Due to the success and opportunities that Web Summit 2016 has provided, we look forward to returning to Lisbon in 2017 for what will be an even bigger Web Summit.

 Our use of cookies